 Head Trainer and Show Team Coach, Kindra Warner

-Bridget Rhode (shown with her AQHA colt “Merriweather”) began teaching horsemanship at summer camps while in high school and liked it so much, she had to learn more.
-She enrolled in English riding lessons under the tutelage of Cynda Dyer, where she also received her first instruction in basic horse training techniques.
-Her quest for knowledge continued at Rocky Mountain College in Montana, where she attained a Bachelor of Science degree in Equestrian Studies.
-Bridget graduated Summa Cum Laude and was presented the award for overall excellence.
+Bridget began teaching horsemanship at summer camps while in high school and liked it so much, she had to learn more.
+She enrolled in English riding lessons and her quest for knowledge continued at Rocky Mountain College in Montana.
+She attained a Bachelor of Science degree in Equestrian Studies, graduated Summa Cum Laude, and was presented the award for overall excellence.

 While in college, Bridget worked regularly with trainers and judges Marilyn Randall, Scott Neuman, Amy Neuman, and Christine Brown.
 She further refined her skills in both hunt-seat and western horsemanship, competing along the way in hunter under saddle, working hunter, western pleasure, reining and dressage.
 She also completed an internship at the Sterling Ranch in Bodiam, England, where she studied under Doug Allan.

 Bridget was an assistant trainer under Gary Roberts in Southern California followed by an adventure at graduate school in Scotland, where she taught show jumping and flat work at a local riding school.
-She recently returned to Colorado, and is excited to work with the amazing students of Denver Equestrians.
 She believes strongly in the development of confidence and effective communication between riders and their equine partners is achieved with practice, patience, and a willing mind.
 Most of all, her aim is for horse and rider to have fun and enjoy the experience, while working toward their individual goals.

 Corinne fell in love with horses during a trail ride with her dad on her 8th birthday, and has spent her life studying the art of riding.
 Since receiving certification in 1993, she has enjoyed teaching children and adults of all levels how to ride and care for horses, while continuing her education in Dressage.